 TACOS provides a macro-level view of advertising’s role in total revenue, it’s important to pair it with other metrics to garner a nuanced understanding of campaign performance.
 For example, comparing TACOS and ACOS can offer insights into the balance between organic and paid sales.

-If the campaign’s TACOS remains stable but ACOS starts increasing, it may indicate that while the total business health (including organic sales) remains steady, the efficiency of advertising campaigns is dwindling.
+Suppose the campaign’s TACOS remains stable but ACOS starts increasing.
+In that case, it may indicate that while the total business health (including organic sales) remains steady, the efficiency of advertising campaigns is dwindling.
 This is a signal to reassess and optimize advertising strategies.

 Moreover, integrating TACOS with metrics like CTR, CVR, and ROAS provides a comprehensive picture of where the advertising dollars are going and how effectively they are being used.
 A well-rounded campaign analysis considers the interplay of various factors that contribute to the overall profitability of campaigns on Amazon.